Phoenician Foot & Ankle Specialists

 Caring for your child’s feet as they grow is vital to ensure they don’t experience problems in adulthood.
-If you have any concerns about your child’s feet, experienced podiatrist Nima Sana, DPM, of Phoenician Foot & Ankle Specialists in Scottsdale, Arizona, can help.
-Dr. Sana has the skills necessary to ensure your child receives the pediatric foot care they need to protect their growing bones and joints.
+If you have any concerns about your child’s feet, experienced podiatrists Nima Sana, DPM, and Matine Mirsaidi, DPM of Phoenician Foot & Ankle Specialists in Scottsdale, Arizona, can help.
+Dr. Sana and Dr. Mirsaidi have the skills necessary to ensure your child receives the pediatric foot care they need to protect their growing bones and joints.
 To take advantage of his expertise, call or use the online booking form today.

 Pediatric foot care focuses on the health and development of your child’s feet.
 If your child has any abnormalities in their feet or ankles, they may require expert podiatric foot care from an early age.